Are Your Allergies Affecting Your Contacts?

 Estimates claim that 22 million Americans suffer from seasonal allergies.
-Also referred to as allergic conjunctivitis, this condition can be aggravated by contact lenses.
-With the sudden onset of airborne allergens in the spring and early summer, your eyes work harder producing more tears and mucus.
-This is a direct response to flush your eyes of irritants.
+When allergies affect your eyes, we call this allergic conjunctivitis.
+Contact lenses can aggravate this condition.
+With the sudden onset of airborne allergens in the spring and early summer, your eyes work harder, producing more tears and mucus.
+Why?
+It’s your body’s way of flushing your eyes of irritants.

 These natural reactions can cause deposits to form on your contacts.
 Therefore, leading to discomfort and potential eye health problems.
 The American Optometric Association reports that at least 75% of contact lens wearers experience allergen-caused eye pain and irritation.
 But, the good news is that there are steps you can take to get some relief this allergy season.